 Prior to her position at CHOP, Dr. Curry was the Director of Research at the New York City Department of Health and Mental Hygiene's Bureau of Vital Statistics.
 She graduated magna cum laude and Phi Beta Kappa from Northwestern University in 1998 and earned her MPH in Epidemiology from the University of California Los Angeles and her PhD in Epidemiology from Emory University in 2007.

 An award-winning scientist, Dr. Curry has been honored for her achievements by the National Institute of Child Health and Human Development, American Women in Science, and the U.S. Department of Defense’s National Security Education program.
-She has co-authored more than 50 research publications and has published her work in high-impact journals, including JAMA Pediatrics, American Journal of Preventive Medicine, and Pediatrics.
+She has co-authored more than 55 research publications and has published her work in high-impact journals, including JAMA Pediatrics, American Journal of Preventive Medicine, and Pediatrics.
+She serves as an Associate Editor for the journal Traffic Injury Prevention and is a member of the National Academy of Sciences Transportation Research Board's Committee on Operator Education and Regulation and Young Driver Subcommittee.
 Her article entitled, “Graduated Driver Licensing Decal Law: Effect on Young Probationary Drivers,” published in American Journal of Preventive Medicine, was voted the Robert Wood Johnson Foundation’s Most Influential Research Article of 2012.